 The BMC was formed in 2002 as a grassroots alliance of patient advocates.
 In 2012, the BMC was registered under the Not-for-profit Corporations Act.
 The organization is governed by By-Laws and a Board of Directors.
 At each Annual General Meeting, attended by representatives of member organizations, an Annual Chair’s Report is presented which reviews governance, membership changes, financial issues and highlights of the work of the BMC.

-- Drug programs which deliver high standards of equitable and consistent access to medications for all Canadians.
+- Drug programs deliver higher standards of equitable and consistent access to a comprehensive range of safe, effective, and affordable medicines for all patients in a timely manner.